Writing CVs for different types of graduate job

 - Write your name and contact details at the top.

-- This type of CV is well suited to people starting out in their careers, so you may want to state your job search objective clearly.
+- This type of CV is less well suited to people just starting out in their careers, so you may want to state your job search objective clearly.

 - Write between three to five separate paragraphs, each one focusing on a particular skill or accomplishment, and each one with a relevant heading.